Andrew-Willms/GPU-Passthrough-On-Ubuntu-22.04.2-for-Beginners/README.md

 &nbsp;

+9. In the window that poppped up at the completion of the last step go to the `Overview` tab and under `Hypervisor Details > Firmware` select `UEFI x86_64: /usr/share/OVMF/OVMF_CODE_4M.ms.fd`.

+&nbsp;

+10. Click the `Add Hardware` button in the bottom left.
+Select the `PCI Host Device` category in the left sidebar of the window that popped up, and select the GPU that you passed through.
+Complete this for all devices you wish to pass through.
+For me I have to add two devices, `0000:03:00:0 Advanced Micro Devices, Inc. [AMD/ATI]` and `0000:03:00:1 Advanced Micro Devices, Inc. [AMD/ATI] Navi 21 HDMI Audio [Radeon RX 6800/6800 XT / 6900 XT]`.

+&nbsp;

+11.

+&nbsp;

 I am going to get back to performance stuff later so just leaving this here for now.
 9. This step is a performance optimization suggested at [this timestamp](https://youtu.be/wxxP39cNJOs?t=531) of a Youtube video.
 I have no idea what it does so partake in this step at your own risk.
     In the window that pops up after completing the last step